Unum Denied Disability Claims

 It is important to realize that Unum is a corporate giant with many affiliate insurance companies under different names, such as Provident Life, Paul Revere and the Colonial Companies.
 It is estimated that Unum is currently covering some 17 million Americans with some type of disability policy.
 If you have coverage or are currently a claimant, you should be aware of whom you are dealing with.
-Additionally, Unum’s questionable reputation is not merely the product of disgruntled individuals who received Unum claim denials; Unum has been under investigation by state insurance investigators and the federal government and has lost several large legal decisions regarding the manner in which it handles claims, and is currently the subject of class action lawsuits regarding its handling of claims.
+Additionally, Unum’s questionable reputation is not merely the product of disgruntled individuals who received Unum claim denials; Unum has been investigated by state insurance investigators and the federal government and has lost several large legal decisions regarding the manner in which it handles claims, and is currently the subject of class action lawsuits regarding its handling of claims.

-Improperly Investigating the Claim
+Improperly Investigating The Claim

-When a Unum policyholder makes a claim for short term or long term disability, there is an all but universal protocol that downplays the claimant’s treating physician’s medical findings.
+When a Unum policyholder makes a claim for short-term or long-term disability, there is an all but universal protocol that downplays the claimant’s treating physician’s medical findings.
 In fact, Unum has created what may be called an illusion of credibility, which suggests that only Unum’s conclusions can be correct; those who disagree are therefore simply wrong.
 One way this is done is by flooding the claimant’s file with voluminous reports and findings all pointing to the conclusion that the individual is not disabled.
 Another common tactic is to switch claims handlers often during the review process.
 Each time a new handler takes over the claim, there is a delay.
-Delays can be devastating to a claimant anxiously in need of financial benefits, and long delays often result in the claimant giving up and accepting the fact of a denial despite the very real possibility that the claim is legitimate and should have been approved.
+Delays can be devastating to a claimant anxiously in need of financial benefits, and long delays sometimes result in the claimant giving up and accepting the fact of a denial despite the very real possibility that the claim is legitimate and should have been approved.

-Cessation of Benefits
+Cessation Of Benefits

-Misuse of Medical Experts
+Misuse Of Medical Experts

-Contact a Unum Denied Disability Claims Lawyer for Legal Advice
+Contact A Unum Denied Disability Claims Lawyer For Legal Advice